Akbar the Great Essay

-Babur’s legacy was passed to Humayun, who was not as strategically and militarily genius as his father was.
-Thus most of Babur’s empire was captured by Sher Shah Suri, who was an Afghan, in battle at Kanauj in 1540.
-Humayun had to run from Afghans, and his brothers and Akbar was born in Umarkot in 1942 when Humayun was still on run (“Akbar the Great”).
-Humayun failed to recover his father’s empire from the Afghans, but this task was achieved by Akbar.
-Thus he was given the title of Akbar the Great.
+Babur’s legacy was passed to Humayun, who was less strategically and militarily genius than his father.
+Thus, most of Babur’s empire was captured by Sher Shah Suri, an Afghan, in battle at Kanauj in 1540.
+Humayun had to run from Afghans and his brothers, and Akbar was born in Umarkot in 1942 when he was still on the run (“Akbar the Great”).
+Humayun failed to recover his father’s empire from the Afghans, but Akbar achieved this task.
+Thus, he was given the title of Akbar the Great.

 Akbar was looked after by Askari Mirza, Humayun’s brother when Humayun was on the run.
-Though Askari Mirza considered Akbar a valuable hostage to threaten Humayun.
-In 1551, Akbar was reunited with his father, and he was appointed by his father as governor of Kabul.
-Akbar became king of his father’s domain at the age of thirteen due to his father’s sudden death.
+However, Askari Mirza considered Akbar a valuable hostage to threaten Humayun.
+In 1551, Akbar was reunited with his father, who appointed him governor of Kabul.
+Akbar became king of his father’s domain at thirteen due to his sudden death.
 According to Ballhatchet, Akbar was born an intellectual despite being illiterate.
-Bahram Khan, a capable general in Humayun’s army, played a significant role in Akbar’s training as a military and strategic leader.
-It was Bahram Khan who proclaimed Akbar as the king after Humayun’s death and marched with him to Delhi to reclaim their throne from a Hindu general named Hemu.
-Although Akbar could return to Kabul, the capital of his Central Asian Kingdom or get the capital of sub-continent empire back from Hemu.
-Akbar called a meeting of his loyal generals and decided to choose to Delhi, which set the foundation of Mughal Empire.
-Akbar reclaimed his empire in sub-continent from Hemi at Battle of Panipat in 1556, the same place where his grandfather had won first in sub-continent thirty years ago.
+Bahram Khan, a capable general in Humayun’s army, played a significant role in Akbar’s military and strategic leader training.
+Bahram Khan proclaimed Akbar the king after Humayun’s death and marched with him to Delhi to reclaim their throne from a Hindu general named Hemu.
+Akbar could return to Kabul, the capital of his Central Asian Kingdom, or get the capital of the sub-continent empire back from Hemu.
+Akbar called a meeting of his loyal generals and decided to choose Delhi, which set the foundation of the Mughal Empire.
+Akbar reclaimed his empire in the sub-continent from Hemi at the Battle of Panipat in 1556, the same place where his grandfather had won first in the sub-continent thirty years ago.

-Akbar was fourteen years old when he recovered Mughal Empire from Hemu though he stayed under the influence of his military teachers for another five years.
-Akbar faced opposition from three power centers in Sub-continent which included Marathas in the south-west, Rajputs in North and Vijayanagar in South.
+Akbar was fourteen years old when he recovered the Mughal Empire from Hemu, though he stayed under the influence of his military teachers for another five years.
+Akbar faced opposition from three power centers in the Sub-continent, including Marathas in the southwest, Rajputs in the North, and Vijayanagar in the South.
 The most potent threat to Akbar’s empire was from Rajputs, which he tackled by marrying a Rajput princess and making Rajputs his allies through this diplomatic marriage.
-The upper caste Hindus considered this marriage as a derogatory act as it was against the traditions and norms of their caste system but Akbar allowed his Hindu wife to freely practice her religion at his palace and placed many Rajputs in government positions.
+The upper caste Hindus considered this marriage as a derogatory act as it was against the traditions and norms of their caste system.
+Still, Akbar allowed his Hindu wife to practice her religion at his palace freely and placed many Rajputs in government positions.

-- Metcalf and R. Metcalf wrote about Akbar’s glorious expansion of Mughal Empire, according to them “Akbar’s half-century of rule established the dynasty as an empire, brought about by conquests that moved the frontiers of Mughal control north of Kabul and Kashmir, east to Bengal and coastal Orissa, south to Gujarat and part of the Deccan and, most important of all, south-west from Delhi to Rajasthan” (15).
+Metcalf and R. Metcalf wrote about Akbar’s glorious expansion of the Mughal Empire, according to them “Akbar’s half-century of rule established the dynasty as an empire, brought about by conquests that moved the frontiers of Mughal control north of Kabul and Kashmir, east to Bengal and coastal Orissa, south to Gujarat and part of the Deccan and, most important of all, south-west from Delhi to Rajasthan” (15).
 Akbar’s state policies were diverse and inclusive.
-Akbar was described by his chief historian as a very curious and intellectual.
+His chief historian described Akbar as very curious and intellectual.
 He was very fond of Arts as well.
-Akbar tried to create harmony between different religions prevailing in sub-continent by propagating din-e-Elahi, which was a new religion comprising of practices of different faiths.
-To appease his Hindu subjects, he abolished Jizya tax, which was imposed by previous Muslim rulers on non-Muslims in sub-continent as an exemption from participation in the military.
-Akbar tried to understand teachings of different religions.
-He invited preachers of various religions like Jains, Zoroastrians, and Jesuits, to his court for discussion and he tried to learn from them.
+Akbar tried to create harmony between different religions in the sub-continent by propagating din-e-Elahi, a new religion comprising practices of different faiths.
+To appease his Hindu subjects, he abolished the Jizya tax, which previous Muslim rulers imposed on non-Muslims in the sub-continent as an exemption from participation in the military.
+Akbar tried to understand the teachings of different religions.
+He invited preachers of various religions like Jains, Zoroastrians, and Jesuits, to his court for discussion and tried to learn from them.
 Some Muslim scholars considered him an apostate due to these reasons.
 However, Akbar was firm in conviction to learn from different sources.

-Akbar is also praised for his administrative policies which helped in consolidating his power and the strengthened Mughal Empire.
+Akbar is also praised for his administrative policies, which helped consolidate his power and strengthened the Mughal Empire.
 He awarded different ranks, called mansabs, to his nobles for efficient administration.
-Even British Empire followed Akbar’s administrative policies for effective management in sub-continent.
-Hence there is no wonder that Akbar earned the title of “Akbar the great.”
+Even the British Empire followed Akbar’s administrative policies for effective management in the sub-continent.
+Hence, there is no wonder that Akbar earned the title of “Akbar the Great.”
 The Mughal Empire was at its zenith during the rule of Akbar.
 Hindus remember him as the most generous and kind Muslim ruler due to his tolerance toward their religion.
-Mughal rule prevailed in sub-continent until the advent of East India Company which supplanted Mughal rule with British rule.
+Mughal rule prevailed in sub-continents until the advent of the East India Company, which supplanted Mughal rule with British rule.
 The Mughal kings had become complacent with their vast empire and became indolent.
-On the other hand, British were progressing due to their scientific and industrial revolutions.
-British acquired modern weapons which gave them advantage over Mughal kings and they exiled the last Mughal king, Bahadur Shah Zafar to Burma when they formally proclaimed their rule in sub-continent.
+On the other hand, the British were progressing due to their scientific and industrial revolutions.
+British acquired modern weapons which gave them an advantage over Mughal kings and they exiled the last Mughal king, Bahadur Shah Zafar to Burma when they formally proclaimed their rule in the sub-continent.

 Works Cited